-10.5.5.1 Voluntary Offers or Partial Offers That Amount to a Consolidation

-- (a) Where an Acquiring Party intends to make a voluntary offer or a partial offer under Rules 15 and 16 respectively of the Take-Over Code that would result in the Acquiring Party entering into a Consolidation with a Regulated Person, the parties shall, after the Acquiring Party announces its offer (i.e. makes an announcement that a voluntary offer or partial offer will be made only after IMDA's approval has been obtained) and not less than 60 days before it makes its offer, submit a Consolidation Application in accordance with Sub-section 10.5.4 of this Code. - (b) IMDA will seek to make a determination within 30 days of receiving all information necessary to enable IMDA to review the Consolidation Application.
+10.5.5.1 Voluntary Offers or Partial Offers That Amount to a Consolidation the Take-Over Code that would result in the Regulated Person and/or Ancillary Media Service Provider entering into a Consolidation with another Regulated Person, the parties shall, after the first-mentioned Regulated Person and/or Ancillary Media Service Provider announces its offer (i.e. makes an announcement that a voluntary offer or partial offer will be made only after IMDA's approval has been obtained) and not less than 60 days before it makes its offer, submit a Consolidation Application in accordance with Sub-section 10.5.4 of this Code.

+(a) Where a Regulated Person and/or Ancillary Media Service Provider intends to make a voluntary offer or a partial offer under Rules 15 and 16 respectively of

+(b) IMDA will seek to make a determination within 30 days of receiving all information necessary to enable IMDA to review the Consolidation Application.
 In exceptional cases, IMDA may extend the review period and may, where appropriate, conduct consultations on the Consolidation in accordance with Sub-section 10.10.2 of this Code.
-In the event that IMDA extends the review period, the Acquiring Party shall not proceed to become a 30% Controller of the Regulated Person, or otherwise enter into a Consolidation with the Regulated Person, unless IMDA has granted its approval upon completion of its determination.
+In the event that IMDA extends the review period, the first-mentioned Regulated Person and/or Ancillary Media Service Provider shall not proceed to become a 30% Controller of the secondmentioned Regulated Person, or otherwise enter into a Consolidation with the second-mentioned Regulated Person, unless IMDA has granted its approval upon completion of its determination.